viniciusoyama/component_party/README.md

   background: blue
 ```

-5) Be astonished for what you've accomplished
+5) Be astonished by what you've accomplished

 ![I'm so cool](rainbow_meme.jpg?raw=true "Title")